What is a CRM system?

-CRM stands for “customer relationship management” — in the form of an application that automates sales, marketing, and support.
-CRM systems can issue invoices, remind about events and scheduled calls with clients, or distribute the workload in the pool of sales personnel.
-They take the minutes of all the wrangling and back-and-forth that go on between the company and its clientele and show the statistics to illuminate which sales channels and event managers perform the best.
+CRM stands for “customer relationship management” — an application that automates sales, marketing, and support.
+CRM systems can issue invoices, remind about events, schedule calls with clients, and distribute the workload in the pool of sales personnel.
+They take the minutes of all the wrangling and back-and-forths that go on between the company and its clientele and show the statistics to illuminate which sales channels and event managers perform the best.

-Today, the market of CRM systems is overcrowded.
+Today, the market for CRM systems is overcrowded.
 Users can afford to look at the ease of use beyond mere performance.
-Web design software comes to the fore, as we are about to demonstrate a selection of twelve well-rated CRM applications for sales and event management.
+Web design software comes to the forefront, as we are about to demonstrate a selection of twelve well-rated CRM applications for sales and event management.
 They do some things better than others, however.

 Examples of popular CRM systems

-These CRMs all serve a client base of a different type, and the list of its design examples includes solutions intended for small, middle, and humongous scale enterprises.
-These cases will help to know exactly how to build a CRM properly.
+These CRMs all serve a client base of a different type, and the list of its design examples includes solutions intended for small, middle, and humongous-scale enterprises.
+These cases will let you know exactly how to build a CRM properly.

 Salesforce

 Salesforce is great because it manages to fit so much data on the dashboard in an understandable way.
-Starting Salesforce for the first time, the user is bound to be blown back by the gush of information, but in some time the flood settles into manageable pools.
+Using Salesforce for the first time, the user is bound to be blown back by the gush of information, but in some time, the flood settles into manageable pools.
 The sales funnel is represented by an image, revenue sources ride a graph — the design is very sensible and direct.
-Event organizers will like this tool too.
+Event organizers will like this tool, too.

 Hubspot

-Another major CRM system on the market, often compared to Salesforce, only intended rather for small companies.
-It is not a woolly mammoth of functionality like its counterpart, but it is simpler to use and tune to one’s desire.
+Another major CRM system on the market, often compared to Salesforce, is only intended rather for small companies.
+It is not a wooly mammoth of functionality like its counterpart, but it is simpler to use and tunes to one’s desire.

 Hubspot stands out for its approach to incoming traffic.
 Usually, CRM solutions are built on the sales funnel principle: get as many clients (users) as possible up on the rim and sieve them down to the bottom line.
-Hubspot, on the other hand, uses a flywheel model throughout: the customer sits at the center, and the event managers, salesmen, and follow-up woo him with their roundelays.
+Hubspot, on the other hand, uses a flywheel model throughout — the customer sits at the center, and the event managers and salesmen follow-up and woo him with their round delays.
 This approach sets the priority on inculcating a long-term relationship for a better LTV.

 Hubspot is great because it has a clean design with obvious navigation.
-A newbie user can learn what is what here pretty quick, aided by pictures and starting tips.
+A newbie user can learn what is what here pretty quickly, aided by pictures and starting tips.

 NetHunt CRM

-It’s a platform with built-in Gmail and LinkedIn integrations that enables users to manage events, tasks, and the sales pipeline without leaving their preferred communication channel.
+It’s a platform, with built-in Gmail and LinkedIn integrations, which enables users to manage events, tasks, and the sales pipeline without leaving their preferred communication channel.
 This system lets users add recent leads with a click of a button or automatically from their inbox.
-If you want to manage your email campaigns or events easily, NetHunt will help you to do so without having to open another tab.
+If you want to manage your email campaigns or events easily, NetHunt will help you do so without having to open another tab.

 NetHunt CRM is great because it allows you to install the Google Chrome extension and to use an inbox by Gmail with subsidiary functions such as handling post-event reports.
-Moreover, it is possible to connect this software with LinkedIn and some other channels.
-Such a feature enables customers to get used to the new interface quickly: they should just tweak some parameters in a web version.
+Moreover, it is possible to connect this software with LinkedIn and other channels.
+Such a feature enables customers to get used to the new interface quickly.
+They should just tweak some parameters in a web version.

 Zoho CRM